-To activate the direction selector, pull the neutral lock pin handle out and rotate until the pointed portion of the handle fits into the hole (3) in the direction selector cam
+To unlock the direction selector, pull the neutral lock pin handle out and rotate toward the passenger side until the pointed portion of the handle fits into the hole in the direction selector cam.

 ROUTINE MAINTENANCE

 This vehicle will give years of satisfactory service, providing it receives regular maintenance.
 Refer to the Periodic Service Schedule for appropriate service intervals (Ref.
 Fig. 8).